pantheon-systems/documentation/source/content/multidev-faq.md

 ## Who has access to Multidev?

-Multidev is available to:
+Multidev is available to all **accounts with [Gold support](/support/#support-features-and-response-times) and above**.
+This includes:

- - Enterprise organizations.
+ - Enterprise organizations
- - EDU organizations with [Gold support](/support/#support-features-and-response-times) and above.
+ - EDU organizations
- - Pantheon Partner Program agencies (at the level of Pantheon Partner and above).
+ - Pantheon Partner Program agencies (at the level of Pantheon Partner and above)
- - Direct Online customers with [Gold support](/support/#support-features-and-response-times) and above.
+ - Direct Online customers

 Organizations with Multidev can assign unprivileged users who can access Multidev environments.
 See [Change Management](/change-management/) for more information about roles and permissions.